gregorybesson/ai-deep-learning-notes/Covnets.md

 W: Volume of our input layer
 F: Volume of our Filter (= height * width * depth)
 P: Padding

+The total of parameters (neurons) of the conv layer will be:
+(Hf * Wf * Df + 1) * (Ho * Wo * Do)

+Hf, Wf, Df: dimensions of the filter +1 for the bias Ho, Wo, Do: dimensions of the conv ooutput

+We see with this formula that each weight is assigned with each single part of the output.

 Hyper-parameters:
 - Filter width and height